 - Pour squash onto parchment lined baking sheet and spread into a single layer.

 - Roast squash for 15 minutes in the oven.
-Remove pan from oven and flip squash over to ensure even browning.
-Sprinkle your chopped pecans over the squash and return to the oven.
+Remove pan from oven and flip squash to ensure even browning.
+Sprinkle chopped pecans over the squash and return to the oven.
 Roast for about 10 more minutes, or until squash is fork tender.

 - Remove from oven and serve immediately.